This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 A local Mini Donut vendor owns 2 small concession trailers which he uses to work these and other events in the area.
 Most special events take place on weekends.
 During the week, he has his 2 concessions trailers set up at local convenience store parking lots on opposite ends of town.
 This enables him to take advantage of day-to-day local foot traffic.

 #3 – Invest In Your Mini Donuts Business

 The opportunities are endless with Mini Donuts — simply because they sell themselves!

 With $.25 as your investment for a dozen bags for these tasty little donuts, and a selling price that is currently between $3.50 and $4.00, you can make a pretty nice living in the right location.

-If you were to buy new equipment, the investment might be a bit scary.
+If you were to buy new automatic donut machines, the investment might be a bit large.
 Fortunately, there is plenty of used Mini Donuts equipment for sale.
 You can even start really small on your own by using a simple mini donut maker or a larger countertop style commercial donut fryer.

 Realistically, you can get into the Mini Donuts business with very little cash upfront: